nginx/unit-docs/source/configuration.rst

 .. note::

-   To provide these options, Unit must be built and run on a system with Linux kernel version 5.6+.
+   To have these options, Unit must be built and run on a system with Linux kernel version 5.6+.

 The :samp:`chroot` option confines the path resolution within a share to a